Introduction

 5. Dehydration

 Water is essential for digestion and calorie burning.
-When you’re dehydrated, everything slows down.
+When hydration is low, metabolic processes slow down.

 How to fix it